 The Galapagos Islands, famous for harboring unique lifeforms, have earned their place on the map for being an amazing tourist attraction.
-Due to the fragility of their stunning flora and fauna – some of which has been gravely affected by unchecked human activities during past decades – measures were taken by the Ecuadorian Government and the Galapagos National Park (GNP) to help life in the islands recover, while maintaining a healthy balance between humans and nature.
-Number of visitors allowed per year (only 75,000 can visit the archipelago) are strictly controlled, as well as items (mostly edible ones) that could dramatically affect the islands’ lifecycle if eaten by native and endemic species or if grown on the islands.
-Despite all of these ongoing efforts by the GNP and NGO’s working on site, the Galapagos are in constant threat, as global temperatures rise and consumption habits require more resources than planet Earth can supply.
-If you are planning on visiting this wonderful place, you are just curious, or you have it on your bucket-list (something we strongly suggest doing if you haven’t done so yet), you might be interested in knowing why the Galapagos are so important.
+Due to the fragility of their stunning flora and fauna – some of which has been gravely affected by unchecked human activities during past decades – measures were taken by the Ecuadorian Government and the Galapagos National Park (GNP) to help life in the islands recover while maintaining sustainable travel in the Islands.
+The number of visitors allowed per year (only 75,000 can visit the archipelago) are strictly controlled, as well as items (mostly edible ones) that could dramatically affect the islands’ lifecycle if eaten by native and endemic species or if grown on the islands.
+Despite all of these ongoing efforts by the GNP and NGO’s working on-site, the Galapagos are in constant threat, as global temperatures rise and consumption habits require more resources than planet Earth can supply.
+If you are planning on visiting this wonderful place, you are just curious, or you have it on your bucket list (something we strongly suggest doing if you haven’t done so yet), you might be interested in knowing why the Galapagos are so important.
 Read on to learn about the Top 5 reasons why the Galapagos must be protected, and fall in love with life all over again!

-Because of the archipelago’s volcanic origin, breathtaking rock formations make up some of the islands most impressive features.
+Because of the archipelago’s volcanic origin, breathtaking rock formations make up some of the islands’ most impressive features.
 One of the world’s widest craters is Sierra Negra in Galapagos, and it can be visited over on Isabela Island (through an Island Hopping Program).
-Walk through mysterious lava tunnels in the highlands of Santa Cruz, visited on our Western and Eastern Islands Itineraries, or observe Bartolome Island’s Pinnacle Rock formation (considered one of the Galapagos most photogenic landscapes) from its viewpoint and then walk back down for a refreshing swim with the Galapagos penguins.
+Walkthrough mysterious lava tunnels in the highlands of Santa Cruz or observe Bartolome Island’s Pinnacle Rock formation (considered one of the Galapagos most photogenic landscapes) from its viewpoint and then walk back down for a refreshing swim with the Galapagos penguins.

 TRAVELER’S TIP: If you want to observe the ocean floor without getting wet, simply ask for a cruise that offers a glass-bottom boat option!